msawangwan/unet-srv-go/README.md

 _wip..._

-- a server for unity3d clients, written in go
+- an http server for unity3d clients, written in go
 - bleh